 If you are approached by HMRC to provide security for future taxes, our expert team can assist.
-It is vital to deal properly with a notice of requirement.
-Our team is led by accountant and lawyer Stephen Downie and assisted by Andy Lynch formerly 18 years working for the investigations team at HMRC.
+Our team is led by accountant and lawyer Stephen Downie and Partner Andy Lynch, formerly 18 years working for the investigations team at HMRC.
 Don't settle for second best.
 Call us today.

 In the majority of company insolvencies, HMRC are owed VAT and PAYE.

-Where a director or individual has had previous business failures where HMRC were left unpaid and where HMRC suspect this failure to account may be repeated – HMRC may request that security be given to reduce HMRC’s exposure to further bad debt.
-HMRC do this by issuing a notice of requirement.
+Where a director or individual has had previous business failures and HMRC were left unpaid, it might insist that security be given in any new business venture to reduce HMRC’s exposure to further bad debt should the new company fail.
+HMRC do this by issuing a notice of requirement (NOR).

 Notice of requirement